iputapp/lounas/.github/SECURITY.md

 This security policy applies to the **lounas** project.
 Security issues outside the scope of this project or non-security-related issues will not be eligible for rewards.

-## Attribution

-This security policy is adapted from the [Open Source Security Standard](https://github.com/ossf/security-standard).

 ## Contact

 For security-related inquiries or to report a vulnerability, please contact **[@wiyco](https://github.com/wiyco)**.